 Rockets' Troy Williams: Assigned to G-League

-Williams (knee) was assigned to the G-League's Rio Grande Valley Vipers on Friday, Jonathan Feigen of the Houston Chronicle reports.
+Williams was assigned to the G-League's Rio Grande Valley Vipers on Tuesday, Jonathan Feigen of the Houston Chronicle reports.

-Williams has struggled to find a role with the Rockets this season, playing just 17 total minutes, as coach Mike D'Antoni uses a notably short rotation.
-He's seen more run in Rio Grande Valley, however, averaging 18.6 points, 5.8 rebounds and 1.4 steals across 29.0 minutes per game.
+Williams continues to bounce back and forth between the NBA and the G-League, failing to see a significant role with the Rockets.
+It seems doubtful things will change barring unforeseen circumstances.

 More News